How Commercial Loan Brokers Get Paid

 Are broker fees negotiable?

 Yes, broker fees are generally negotiable and should be discussed and agreed upon before engagement.
-Factors influencing fee negotiation include deal size, complexity, and the broker's track record with similar transactions.
+Factors influencing fee negotiation include deal size, complexity, the broker's track record with similar transactions, and the amount of work required.
+Most brokers are willing to discuss fee structures openly, and reputable brokers will provide a written fee agreement before beginning work on your deal.